The Real Magees

-The Real Magees was a Canadian talk show television series which aired on CBC Television in 1973.
+The Real Magees is a Canadian talk show television series which aired on CBC Television in 1973.

 Premise

 This mid-season talk show was hosted by married couple Michael and Duddie Magee.
 They interviewed an ambulance driver, a taxi driver and other people who were not widely known.
 The series was co-produced by the CBC and Screen Gems.

 Scheduling

 The half-hour series aired on weekdays at 1:30 p.m. from 22 May to 14 September 1973.